General Records Authority 26

 Person to whom notice of authorisation is given:

-Heads of Commonwealth institutions under the Archives Act 1983 responsible for Grant Management records.
+Heads of Commonwealth institutions under the Archives Act 1983 responsible for the records of advisory bodies.

 Authorises arrangements for the disposal of records in accordance with Section 24(2)(b) of the Archives Act 1983.